Network topology: Partially connected network

-In a partially connected network, certain nodes are connected to exactly one other node; but some nodes are connected to two or more other nodes with a point-to-point link.
+In a partially connected network, certain nodes are connected to exactly one other node, but some nodes are connected to two or more other nodes with a point-to-point link.
 This makes it possible to make use of some of the redundancy of mesh topology that is physically fully connected, without the expense and complexity required for a connection between every node in the network.

 Hybrid

 Hybrid topology is also known as hybrid network.
 Hybrid networks combine two or more topologies in such a way that the resulting network does not exhibit one of the standard topologies (e.g., bus, star, ring, etc.).
 For example, a tree network (or star-bus network) is a hybrid topology in which star networks are interconnected via bus networks.
 However, a tree network connected to another tree network is still topologically a tree network, not a distinct network type.
 A hybrid topology is always produced when two different basic network topologies are connected.

 A star-ring network consists of two or more ring networks connected using a multistation access unit (MAU) as a centralized hub.

-Snowflake topology is a star network of star networks.
+Snowflake topology is meshed at the core, but tree shaped at the edges.

 Two other hybrid network types are hybrid mesh and hierarchical star.